 - Jpeg (*.jpg): An image format with lossy compression optimized for the Web.
 Only use this format if export speed is more important than quality.

 - Targa (*.tga): An image format with basic lossless compression.

 Photoshop (*.psd): The format used for Adobe Photoshop projects.
 It is uncompressed.NOTE When you export layouts in this format, each layer in the first panel of the scene is exported as a separate layer in the PDF file.
 If you choose to export camera frames, they will also be on a separate layer over other layers.

 - Portable Network Graphics (*.png): An image format with a more effective lossless compression than Targa (.tga).
 Exporting in this format is slower, but saves a lot of disk space.
 PNG files are supported by web browsers, most operating systems and image editing software.

-- Transparent Background: When exporting in Photoshop (*.psd) format, by default, a white background layer is added behind every other layer.
+- Transparent Background: This option only appears if the file format selected is Photoshop (*.psd).
+When exporting in Photoshop (*.psd) format, by default, a white background layer is added behind every other layer.
 Enable this option to have no background layer.